Center Valley, Wisconsin

 Center Valley Grade School House.
 It is listed on the National and State Historical Sites.

-Center Valley is a small unincorporated residential and agricultural community in the town of Center, Outagamie County, Wisconsin, United States.
+Center Valley is an unincorporated community in the town of Center, Outagamie County, Wisconsin, United States.
 Center Valley lies 5 miles north of the City of Appleton, and is served by the post office of Black Creek, which has the ZIP code 54106.

+History

+In 1997, The Post-Crescent described Center Valley as a rural business district near County Trunk A and Center Valley Road.
+The newspaper reported that local business owners had formed the Center Valley Business Association in 1993 to promote the community.

 Geography

 Center Valley is located at (44.4022079, -88.4598254), and the elevation is 820 feet (250 m).